 David is a solicitor-advocate whose practice focuses on international commercial and investment arbitration.
-David divides his time between London and Moscow offices of White & Case.
-He is recognised by the leading legal directories for the strength and particular expertise in complex investment disputes and disputes involving states, as well as those arising out of corporate transactions, and connected to Russia, the CIS and Eastern Europe.
-He is one of only three lawyers in the world ranked Band 1 for "Dispute Resolution—Russia (Expertise Based Abroad)" by Chambers 2018 and is featured in the Hall of Fame by the Legal 500 2018.
+He is recognised by the leading legal directories for the strength and particular expertise in complex investment disputes and disputes involving states, as well as those arising out of corporate transactions.
+He was ranked Band 1 for "Dispute Resolution—Russia (Expertise Based Abroad)" by Chambers 2022 and is featured in the Hall of Fame by the Legal 500 UK, 2023.

 David has experience of arbitrations conducted under all major arbitral institutions and rules, including LCIA, ICC, ICAC, ICSID, SCC and UNCITRAL arbitrations.
 He also represents clients in court proceedings concerning the conduct of arbitral proceedings, including the enforcement or challenge to arbitral awards, the appointment of arbitrators and applications for interim measures such as disclosure and worldwide freezing orders.
 His experience covers a broad range of sectors, including oil and gas, metals and mining, telecommunications, manufacturing, financial services and insurance.

-David is a co-founder, trustee and the Secretary General of the Anglo-Russian Law Association, a co-founder and the Deputy Chairman of the Board of the Russian Arbitration Association and a board member of the LCIA.
+David is a board member of the LCIA, a co-founder, trustee and the Secretary General of the Anglo-Russian Law Association, a co-founder and the Deputy Chairman of the Board of the Russian Arbitration Association.

-Representing the Republic of Belarus in investment treaty claims commenced by: (i) OOO Manolium Processing under the UNCITRAL Rules concerning a real estate project in the center of Minsk; (ii) Grand Express NJSC under the ICSID Rules concerning insolvency of a railcar producing plant; (iii) Delta Belarus Holding BV under the ICSID Rules concerning insolvency of Delta Bank in Belarus.
+Advising the Republic of Belarus in investment treaty claims commenced by: (i) Manolium Processing under the UNCITRAL Rules concerning a real estate project in the centre of Minsk; (ii) Grand Express under the ICSID Additional Facility Rules concerning insolvency of a railcar producing plant; (iii) Delta Belarus Holding under the ICSID Rules in connection with the revocation of Delta Bank's licence.

 Representing the Russian Federation in its defence of a claim by Russian oligarch Mr Sergei Pugachev.
 Mr Pugachev has commenced arbitration proceedings under the 1976 UNCITRAL Rules pursuant to the French-Russian BIT on the basis that he recently acquired French nationality.
 The claim relates to allegations of expropriation, mistreatment and denial of justice, and that criminal proceedings in Russia were brought against Mr Pugachev without foundation.